Nootropic profile

 Vitamin B6 is an essential vitamin involved in over 150 enzymatic reactions, including the synthesis of every major neurotransmitter - serotonin, dopamine, GABA, and norepinephrine.
 It supports mood balance, cognitive development, and healthy brain ageing.

-The key benefits of Vitamin B6 (Pyridoxine) include: Cognitive Enhancement, Energy, Memory, Mood, Sleep, Stress Relief.
+The main benefits people report from Vitamin B6 (Pyridoxine) are: Cognitive Enhancement, Energy, Memory, Mood, Sleep, Stress Relief.

 Log in to leave a comment.